National Professional Qualification for Middle Leadership (NPQML)

 The main focus of this programme is to ensure that all participants increase their confidence, capability and impact as a middle leader.
 The course will empower participants to proactively develop a strong network to support them in their first steps in leadership.
 Participants will be assessed through a written assignment to ensure that they have reached the qualification requirements plus a viva interview to assess them against the more challenging Ambition bar.

-The programme will comprise six half day sessions although it will also be possible to deliver two in a day.
 Content will cover all assessment requirements with six areas of focus being:

 - Strategy and improvement